All Episodes

 That's not much of a choice.

-He says, like the way talking about housing.
+He says, like, we're talking about housing.

-He said we have to end the decommodification of housing.
+He said, we have to end the decommodification of housing.

-The commodity the commodification of housing must end.
+The commodification of housing must end.

 It sounds brilliant.